All posts

 Do I need to file Form 5472 for a foreign-owned LLC?

 Yes.
-Every foreign-owned single-member US LLC is required to file Form 5472 (attached to a pro forma Form 1120) annually with the IRS, regardless of whether the LLC generated income.
-The penalty for non-filing is $25,000 per return.
-This filing reports reportable transactions between the LLC and its foreign owner.
-Neither Xero nor QuickBooks generates this form — it requires CPA preparation.
+Every foreign-owned single-member US LLC must file Form 5472 (attached to a pro forma Form 1120) annually with the IRS, whether or not the LLC generated income.
+Penalty for non-filing: $25,000 per return.
+This reports transactions between the LLC and its foreign owner.
+Neither Xero nor QuickBooks generates this form.
+You need a CPA.

 What entity maintenance is required after forming an LLC?

-Entity maintenance obligations include: annual report filings (most states), franchise tax payments ($300/yr in Delaware, $60/yr in Wyoming), registered agent renewals ($100-300/yr), and BOI (Beneficial Ownership Information) reporting.
-Missing these deadlines can result in loss of good standing, administrative dissolution, and cascading effects on banking and payment processing.
-These obligations are separate from income tax compliance and recur annually regardless of business activity.
+Annual report filings (most states), franchise tax payments ($300/yr in Delaware, $60/yr in Wyoming), registered agent renewals ($100-300/yr), and BOI (Beneficial Ownership Information) reporting.
+Miss these and you risk losing good standing, administrative dissolution, and cascading effects on banking and payment processing.
+These are separate from income tax compliance and recur annually whether or not you have business activity.

 What happens if I have compliance obligations in multiple countries?

-Founders with tax connections to multiple countries face parallel compliance calendars that operate independently.
-The deadlines, forms, currencies, and reporting standards are not coordinated across jurisdictions.
-A US citizen living in the UK with a Portuguese NHR status and a Canadian corporation has four independent compliance tracks — each with its own calendar, penalties, and assumptions about what has been reported elsewhere.
+You face parallel compliance calendars that operate independently.
+The deadlines, forms, currencies, and reporting standards are not coordinated.
+A US citizen in the UK with Portuguese NHR status and a Canadian corporation has four independent compliance tracks running at once.

 Key Takeaways